our fav Wine Shops in Portland, Oregon

 Address: 137 SE 28th Ave, Portland, OR 97214 Neighborhood: Laurelhurst, Southeast Portland Hours: Tue–Fri 11am–7pm | Sat 11am–7pm | Sun 1pm–7pm | Closed Monday Website: vinopdx.com

 What makes Vino a standout among Portland wine shops is its commitment to education and community.
-They have Friday Flights nearly every week (check their calendar for the most up-to-date information).
-Free tastings with local producers happen regularly throughout the year, making Vino one of the most accessible entry points into Portland's wine scene for people who are still building their palate.
+Friday Flights run nearly every week, and free tastings with local producers happen regularly throughout the year, making Vino one of the most accessible entry points into Portland's wine scene for people who are still building their palate.
 A handful of small tables let you sit down and actually enjoy what you're tasting — a rare and welcome touch for a shop this size.

 Address: 3564 SE Division St, Portland, OR 97214 Neighborhood: Southeast Division, Portland Hours: Mon–Thu 12–9pm | Fri–Sat 12–10pm | Sun 12–9pm Website: divisionwines.com